MarkusWahlman/BlockStacker-OpenGL/README.md

 ## About the project

 I created this project to explore and learn the basics of OpenGL.
+Please note that this project does not follow best coding practices as it is primarily a learning exercise.
+The focus is on understanding OpenGL concepts.

 ## The game right now
 The movement and rotation mechanics work well.
 However, I may need to add a feature to adjust the block’s position during rotation (by moving it up, right, or left as needed) to prevent it from getting stuck.